gokhanettin/rust-challenge/README.md

 ## Introduction

 I am a big fan of *learn-by-doing*.
-While I was learning Rust Programming Language, I decided to solve common computer science problems in the language, possibly implementing different algorithms for each challenge.
+While I was learning Rust Programming Language, I decided to solve common computer science problems using the language, possibly implementing different algorithms for each challenge.
 This helps me both keep my general computer science knowledge up-to-date and get the hang of the language.

 ## Resources